 Tullman is also a member of Mayor Rahm Emanuel’s ChicagoNEXT council, the City of Chicago’s Department of Cultural Affairs and Special Events Cultural Advisory Council, the Illinois Arts Council, and Cook County Board President Toni Preckwinkle’s New Media Council.
 Tullman is a graduate with honors of Northwestern University (B.A., 1967) and of its School of Law (J.D., 1970), where he also graduated with honors.

-Barbara S. Pollack joins the Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship (Kaplan Institute) as the Deputy Director.
+Barbara S. Pollack joins the Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship (Kaplan Institute) as the Senior Director.
 Ms. Pollack has been serving the educational and business community throughout her lengthy career.
 Recognized for her novel ideas and concepts for business development and growth initiatives; strategic relationships, partnering assessments, requisition and fund-raising and development.
 She has been a keen advisor and facilitator for sponsorship and promotional affairs.
 As a specialist and skilled professional in adapting and creating disruptive and innovative workplace environments she has won numerous design awards.

 Previous to joining Kaplan Institute, Ms. Pollack was the Owner’s Representative and lead designer for GE Transportation’s Chicago Headquarters.
 Ms. Pollack was also the Owner’s Representative and interior specifier for Relish, a new innovation center for Gordon Food Service, Grand Rapids, Michigan.
 She also assisted in the planning, design and strategic visioning for The Connectory, Bosch’s innovation and incubation center.